Parabolic Harnack inequality for time-dependent non-symmetric Dirichlet forms: Non-symmetric perturbations

-\item The forms $\e_t$ satisfy the above assumptions if and only if the adjoint forms $\e^*_t(f,g):=\e_t(g,f)$ satisfy them. \item If Assumption \ref{as:e_t}(iii) is satisfied with $C_4=0$, then Assumption \ref{as:p=0} is satisfied with $C_6=0$.
-To see this, apply Assumption \ref{as:e_t}(iv) to $\e^{\mbox{ {skew}}}_t(f,f^{-1}g^2) = \e^{\mbox{ {skew}}}_t(f,f (f^{-1}g)^2)$. \item Assumptions \ref{as:e_t} and \ref{as:p=0} are satisfied by the classical forms on Euclidean space associated with Example \ref{ex:Euclidean} when all coefficients are bounded.
-The constants $C_4$, $C_6$ can be taken to be equal to $0$ only if $(a_{i,j})$ is symmetric, and $C_2$, $C_5$, $C_7$ can be taken to be equal to $0$ only if $b_i=d_i=0$ for all $i$ (i.e., if there is no drift term). \end{enumerate} \end{remark}
+\begin{example} Consider the divergence form bilinear forms on Euclidean space of Example \ref{ex:Euclidean}.
+Suppose all coefficients $a_{i,j}, b_i, d_i, c$ are bounded.
+Then these bilinear forms satisfy Assumptions \ref{as:e_t} and \ref{as:p=0}.
+The constants $C_4$, $C_6$ can be taken to be equal to $0$ when $(a_{i,j})$ is symmetric.
+The constants $C_2$, $C_5$, $C_7$ can be taken to be equal to $0$ when $b_i=d_i=0$ for all $i$.
+The constant $C_3$ can be taken to be equal to $0$ when $c=0$. \end{example}